MHJahanbakhsh/notes/design patterns.md

 ```
 __Note1:__ undescrore `_` is just a convention for private variables not neccessary.
 __Note2:__ diffrence between revealing and standard is in revealing you reveal your methods! nut in standard try to encapsulate the original logic

+---
+## Singleton Pattern:
+so basically this pattern is a class that just return one instance.